nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 === "conda install"

     ```
-    conda install mkdocs-material=5.4.0
+    conda install mkdocs-material
     ```

-Here we specify the latest available version for this theme.
+We can either choose to install a specific version for this theme or by default install the latest available version.
 The website should automatically update with the new theme.

 Options to deploy the generated website are elaborated on the [MkDocs official website](https://www.mkdocs.org/user-guide/deploying-your-docs/).